TritonDataCenter/rfd/rfd/0036/README.md

 ## Desirable features not addressed in this RFD

-This section discusses three features that might make it easier to operate [stateful applications that require external state management](#stateful-with-external-state-management), as well as one that would improve the operation of [applications presented as services to others](#applications-presented-as-services-to-others).
+This section discusses features that might make it easier to operate [stateful applications that require external state management](#stateful-with-external-state-management), as well as one that would improve the operation of [applications presented as services to others](#applications-presented-as-services-to-others).
 These features are not being further addressed in this RFD, but this section summarizes them as they relate to this RFD.

 Also, because this RFD assumes the ability to define services running Docker images, all without interaction with the Docker API presented by sdc-docker, we should consider CloudAPI features to support Docker API-style interactions with instances, such as some equivalent of `docker exec`.